-I am a Licensed Professional Counselor in Washington, DC, working with patients dealing with anxiety, depression, and difficult life transitions.
+I am a Licensed Professional Counselor in Washington, DC, working with patients dealing with anxiety, depression, perinatal issues, and difficult life transitions.

 There are several basic avenues that therapy takes to effect change: through behavior, emotion, or thoughts.
 My focus is mostly on the underlying emotional landscape that causes us joy and pain.

-Most people come to therapy with an emergent issue that is hard to get a hold of.
+Most people come to therapy with an emergent issue that's been hard for them to get a hold of.
 To that end, first our work will likely focus on immediate symptom relief.
-The more enduring therapeutic work comes from examining how past experiences unconsciously shape one's present-day quality of life.
+The more enduring therapeutic work comes from examining how past experiences unconsciously shape our present-day lives.

-I graduated from Marymount University in 2011 with my MA in Clinical Mental Health Counseling and have been practicing as a therapist ever since.
+I graduated in 2011 with my master's in Clinical Mental Health Counseling and have been practicing as a therapist ever since.
 I spent four years at Woodburn Center for Community Mental Health in Fairfax, Virginia, where I worked with adults experiencing depression, anxiety, schizophrenia, and alcohol and drug dependency.
 I worked with children and families for over a year at Access Family Services in Asheville, North Carolina.
-Immediately before beginning my private practice in 2017, I worked as an Associate Psychotherapist with Rock Creek Therapy in DC.
+Since 2016, I have worked in private practice in the District.

 Specializations and Trainings